OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 C. Test Code
 ~~~~~~~~~~~~

 We are going to deploy a test code inside both devices.
-The test code generates messages on one device and demonstrates the working deployment by receiving the same message on second device.
+The test code generates messages on one device and demonstrates the working deployment by receiving the same message on the second device.

-1. On both IoT device instances, run following commands:
+1. On both IoT device instances, run the following commands:

 .. prompt:: text [remote]$ auto